Wie is de Mol? (Dutch TV series) season 22: Mole Sabotage

 Uit de Lucht Gegrepen: The bag that Fresia had thrown to Everon from the glider had landed a lot closer to him than appeared.
 He managed to both reach the bag, and find his key with ease.
-But chose to pretend he couldn't reach while in the sight of the gliders, and buried his key again.
-If he was unable to free himself, it meant Hila couldn't get any information from him and earn money for the assignment.
+But chose to pretend he could not reach while in the sight of the gliders, and buried his key again.
+If he was unable to free himself, it meant Hila could not get any information from him and earn money for the assignment.

 Zwanenmeer: Teamed up with Laetitia, Everon would tell her to attach Swans to their Hydrobike with incorrect statements.
-And at one point while Laetitia was in the water, he fiddled with the walkie-talkie radio they were using so that the rest of the group couldn't communicate with them easily for the remainder of the assignment.
+And at one point while Laetitia was in the water, he fiddled with the walkie-talkie radio they were using so that the rest of the group could not communicate with them easily for the remainder of the assignment.

 In Het Verschiet: During his preparations for the Season, Everon prepared for both parts of the assignment.
 However, as he was chosen to enter the Castle, he chose to try and hide as many keys as possible to cut down on the amount of money the second group could earn on their part of the assignment.
 He decided to find one key in front of Laetitia and Fresia to misdirect he had thrown out another.
 The key he had thrown out made sure €1,050.- was removed midway through the assignment.
 He had intended to poorly shoot any arrows he had, but Laetitia and Fresia's excellent performance would have made his shots look suspicious.

 De Boot Missen?: While not a sabotage itself, Everon rode in a boat accompanying the fellow Candidates during the assignment.
 After almost getting spotted by Laetitia and Fresia, he became more bold with other candidates, waving and calling for their attention.

 Carpet Diem: The night before the assignment, Everon went out to a local pub in Gjirokastër to chat with locals about the carpets the group would need to borrow.
-Learning how to speak some Albanian phrases, during the assignment, he'd ask for small carpets, and overlap them instead of spreading them out.
+Learning how to speak some Albanian phrases, during the assignment, he would ask for small carpets, and overlap them instead of spreading them out.
 Making sure the group covered as few meters of the streets as possible.